-The Paleo diet, often referred to as the Stone Age or caveman diet, is a way of eating that focuses on consuming wild foods that were popular in the Palaeolithic era.
-The Paleolithic was the first stage of the Stone Age, which lasted for roughly 2.5 million years and recognised the usage of simple stone tools.
-The contemporary Paleo diet attempts to imitate and modify the information regarding ancestors’ diets to fit the typical food groupings seen in Western nations.
+The paleo diet, often referred to as the stone age or caveman diet, is a way of eating that focuses on consuming wild foods that were popular in the Palaeolithic era.
+The Palaeolithic was the first stage of the stone age, which lasted for roughly 2.5 million years and recognised the usage of simple stone tools.
+The contemporary paleo diet attempts to imitate and modify the information regarding ancestors’ diets to fit the typical food groupings seen in Western nations.

 How does the diet work?